MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 ### Add an HTTPS certificate for API Connect endpoint
 API Connect supports HTTPS endpoints only, which may require adding self-signed SSL certificates to your client applications in the development (but not production) environment.

+The certificate can be created with OpenSSL:

+   `openssl s_client -connect {DATAPOWER_GW_HOSTNAME}:443 | openssl x509 > apic-certificate.crt`

-For Android clients you can follow Security with HTTPS and SSL [Security with HTTPS and SSL](https://developer.android.com/training/articles/security-ssl.html).
+For setting up SSL on Android clients, see [Security with HTTPS and SSL](https://developer.android.com/training/articles/security-ssl.html).

 **Note:** MobileFirst HttpClient can be retrieved with `HttpClientManager.getInstance();`.

 Generally, for development you can add the self-signed certificate to the device via email or device storage [Work with Certificates](https://support.google.com/nexus/answer/2844832?hl=en).

-The certificate can be created with OpenSSL
-   `openssl s_client -connect {DATAPOWER_GW_HOSTNAME}:443 | openssl x509 > apic-certificate.crt`